 Eric Nathan’s (b.
-1983) music has been called “as diverse as it is arresting” with a “constant vein of ingenuity and expressive depth” (San Francisco Chronicle), “thoughtful and inventive” (The New Yorker), and “clear, consistently logical no matter how surprising the direction, and emotionally expressive without being simplistic or sentimental” (New York Classical Review).
+1983) music has been called “as diverse as it is arresting” with a “constant vein of ingenuity and expressive depth” (San Francisco Chronicle), “thoughtful and inventive” (The New Yorker), and as moving “with bracing intensity and impeccable logic” (Boston Classical Review).

 A 2013 Rome Prize Fellow and 2014 Guggenheim Fellow, Nathan has been commissioned by leading ensembles and institutions including the New York Philharmonic, Tanglewood Music Center, Aspen Music Festival, Boston Musica Viva, and The New York Virtuoso Singers.
 The Boston Symphony Orchestra commissioned both Nathan’s chamber work, “Why Old Places Matter” (2014) for the Boston Symphony Chamber Players, and his orchestral work, “the space of a door” (2016), that Andris Nelsons and the BSO premiered in November 2016 to critical acclaim.
 Of the orchestral premiere, one reviewer wrote, “All I know is Saturday's concert ranks up there as one of the most memorable and pleasurable performances I have ever attended […] Nathan’s new work, “The Space of a Door,” more than held its own and stood out as one of the best new classical compositions I have heard in years” (MassLive).